scottaxcell/cs555-assignment1/README.md

 # CS 555: Distributed Systems -- Assignment 1
-Building a distributed, replicated, and fault tolerant file system
+Building a distributed, replicated, and fault tolerant path system

 ## TODO
+### Miscellaneous
+* can i remove the socket from the events and create constructors that take serialized data
+* create run script to launch controller, chunk servers, and client for easier testing
+* add temp testing command line handling for easier testing

 ### Controller
 * use chunk server free-space to determine applicable nodes
 * heartbeat to chunk server to detect failures